Exploring the Relationship Between Methylene Blue and Nitric Oxide

 The hemodynamic modulation by methylene blue is particularly evident in conditions where nitric oxide is upregulated, as it counteracts excessive vasodilation.

-This regulation is important for maintaining vascular tone, especially in clinical scenarios necessitating precise control of .
+This regulation is important for maintaining vascular tone, especially in clinical scenarios necessitating precise control of blood .

 Therefore, methylene blue’s role in SGC inhibition reveals its potential to stabilise hemodynamics by modulating the effects on vascular smooth cells.